openmainframeproject/foundation/.github/ISSUE_TEMPLATE/new-event.md

 ---
-name: New OMP Event
+name: New Event
 about: Request OMP to sponsor a third party
-title: OMP Event - NAME
+title: Event - NAME
-labels: event, event-sponsorsing
+labels: event
 assignees: Maemalynn

 ---